pires/kubernetes-elasticsearch-cluster/README.md

 https://<API_SERVER_URL>/api/v1/proxy/namespaces/default/services/kibana:5601
 ```

-you can also create and ingress to map it to a simpler url or even access it using the node port by changing the service.
+One can also create an Ingress to expose the service publicly or simly use the service nodeport.

-in case you will not be using the link above, please change the parameter ```SERVER_BASEPATH``` on ``` kibana.yaml``` to the one you need.
+In the case one proceeds to do so, one must change the environment variable `SERVER_BASEPATH` to the match their environment.

 ## FAQ